-As a nutrition coach, I’m always on the lookout for apps that help both myself and my clients track food intake, since I’m a big believer in flexible dieting and macro counting.
+As a nutrition coach, I’m always on the lookout for apps that help both myself and my clients track food intake.

-So I purchased the app for one month, testing all the features, and I’m here to give you my review of what I liked, what I didn’t, who I think should use the app, and whether there are better alternatives.
+So I purchased the app for one month, tested all the features, and I’m here to give you my honest review of what I liked and what I didn’t.

-- The app boldly displayed my daily macronutrient intake making it easy to see my targets for the day.
-The calorie count of each food was also displayed in a way that was very user-friendly.
+- The app boldly displayed my daily macronutrient intake, making it easy to see my targets for the day.
+The calorie count of each food was also displayed in a very user-friendly way.

-- I appreciated having access to a large library of different recipes that could easily be logged into your daily food log.
-For certain users this feature could justify the slightly higher cost of the app.
+- I appreciated having access to a large library of recipes that could easily be logged into my daily food log.
+For certain users, this feature could justify the slightly higher cost of the app.

-- The food logging process was fairly easy; however I did find that occasionally the app would pull up unnecessary foods that were not what I had searched for.
-I did like that I was able to change my form of measurement on each food I chose.
+- The food logging process was pretty easy; however, I did find that occasionally, the app would pull up unnecessary foods that were not what I had searched for.
+I liked I was able to change my form of measurement for each food I chose.

-- The app is not free and actually has a fairly significant cost of $19.99 USD per month.
-After using the app I found myself comparing it to other macro tracking apps on the market that are less expensive, but offer the same (or better) features.
+- The app is not free and has a fairly significant cost of $19.99 USD per month compared with other macro tracking apps on the market.

-- The app will not automatically adjust your calories and macros for you, but instead divides your goal into 3 phases, and it is up to you to decide when you are ready for your next phase.
+- The app will not automatically adjust your calories and macros for you but instead divides your goal into 3 phases, and it is up to you to decide when you are ready for your next step.
 If you’re a beginner, you might not know when to move to the next phase on your own.

 Overall Rating: 3.7/5

-Macrostax is a mobile macro tracking app that is available for use on both iPhone and Android devices.
+Macrostax is a mobile macro tracking app available for use on iPhone and Android devices.